johnvilsack/python-notes/docs/the-basics.md

 # This is how you call the function called process_file and supply it with the expected filename
 process_file("data.csv")        # Use action
 ```
-### Loops - When you want to do things to a list of values
+### Loops - When You Want to Do Things to a List of Values
 ```python
 for file in files:              # Do something to each
     print(file)
 ```

-### If/Then - If this, then do that decisions
+### If/Then - If This, Then Do That Decisions
 ```python
 if age > 18:
     print("Adult")